Anti-Terrorism Act of 2020: Warrantless arrest

 The law allows suspects to be detained without a judicial warrant of arrest for 14 days and can be extended by 10 more days, and placed under surveillance for 60 days, that can also be extended by up to 30 days, by the police or military.
 But an analyst argues that this provision is essential for counterterrorism to "allow more time for investigators to get valuable information from the terror suspect.
 A longer detention period can also provide ample time to facilitate interrogation.
 It can also incapacitate the suspected terrorist from wreaking havoc.
 Most importantly, longer preventive detention can lawfully hold suspect when usual criminal charges cannot be filed for some technical considerations."

 Removal of safeguard against wrongful detention

 The Anti-Terrorism Act of 2020 also removes a section under the Human Security Act of 2007 which is meant to safeguard against the wrongful accusation and detention of suspects.
 Previously, if a person imprisoned under the HSA were found to actually not be guilty, that person would be compensated for wrongful detention, with the cost "automatically charged against the appropriations of the police agency or the Anti-Terrorism Council that brought or sanctioned the filing of the charges against the accused."

 Under the new law, a wrongfully detained person would have to file a suit against the government in order to get any remuneration for having been wrongfully accused.

+Use against activists and human rights workers

+Shortly before the signing of the law, Human Rights Watch said that "The Anti-Terrorism Act is a human rights disaster in the making".
+Human rights advocates criticize the law for having been used to jail or harass activists and human rights workers.
+Human rights lawyer Maria Sol Taule said that the law is used "to censor, intimidate, and silence critics by burdening them with the cost of legal defense until they abandoned their criticism or opposition".
+Amnesty International said that the law is "deeply flawed and open to abuse by government authorities".
+As of 2023, the law has been used to charge 13 human rights activists in the Southern Tagalog region.

+In 2025, Kabataan party-list Rep. Renee Co and ACT Teachers party-list Rep. Antonio Tinio stated that, "For five years, the Terror Law has been used to criminalize dissent and suppress legitimate struggles for justice, freedom, and genuine social change.
+The broad and vague definition of 'terrorism' has allowed state forces to arbitrarily tag individuals and organizations as 'terrorists'.
+The chilling effect of this law has undermined the work of human rights defenders, journalists, teachers, students, and grassroots organizers".